amitsheokand/NCUTemplate/README.md

 # NCUTemplate

-Template ue4 project for with VR and first person support.
+Template ue4 project with VR and first person support.